I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 1:05 p.m. — Hop out of the shower and realize I need more soap so I'll head to Target later.
 I book an appointment to sell at Buffalo Exchange and then post some boots on Poshmark.
 Check the mail and my Aritzia package is here!

-1:30 p.m. — I polish my nails.
+1:30 p.m. — I polish my nails while I go through emails.
 Since I wanna move to NY, I need to save money on a $60 mani/pedi.
 I hop into some meetings after from 2-4.

 4 p.m. — I eat some cheddar cheese and water crackers.
 I whip up some tzatziki and make a small chicken salad before I return my package and go to Target.